When Do Shipping Labels Expire?

 USPS

 USPS labels expire the soonest out of all three carriers…although if you’re looking for specifics as to “when,” the answer is a bit unclear.
-More often than not, the time limit for how long a USPS label is valid depends on local Post Offices, and is up to postal workers’ discretions.
+More often than not, the time limit for how long a USPS label is valid depends on local Post Offices and is up to postal workers’ discretion.
 This is fancy talk for saying that it all depends on a particular Post Office.
 In our experience, we’ve seen USPS reject packages with labels containing ship dates as recent as one day prior.
 Other times, we’ve seen people get away with sending a package where a label is a few months old…but we definitely don’t recommend that!

 UPS